MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction

 \subsubsection{Eliminating Redundant KV-Cache Operations}

-SGLang's default behavior caches computed key-value pairs during prefill to enable efficient autoregressive decoding.
-However, our scoring use case is prefill-only with no decode phase.
-We modified the cache management to immediately free KV cache memory upon request completion rather than persisting it for non-existent decode operations.
-This eliminates unnecessary memory allocation, cache eviction logic, and pool management overhead on the critical path.
-More importantly, it increases effective GPU memory capacity, allowing higher batch sizes and concurrent request throughput.
+SGLang’s default KV-cache behavior is designed for autoregressive decoding, which is not used in our prefill-only scoring workload.
+We modify cache management to immediately release KV cache memory after request completion, eliminating unnecessary allocation, eviction, and pool management.
+This both reduces CPU overhead on the critical path and increases effective GPU memory capacity, enabling larger batch sizes and higher concurrent throughput.